syntasso/workshop/enhancing-a-promise/README.md

 This platform needs to be extensible and flexible&mdash;your users will have new and changing needs, and you'll want to quickly respond to valuable feature requests.

-Kratix and Promises make it much easier to create a platform with high value services the expose high value configuration.
+Kratix and Promises make it much easier to create a platform paved with high value, Golden Paths that deliver value easily and quickly.

-The exercise below is an example of enhancing a Promise as a response to a business need.
+The exercise below is an example of creating and enhancing a Promise as a response to user and business needs.

 <br>
 <hr>